-www.trident.edu/students-and-alumni/alumni/
+www.trident.edu/ alumni/

-The Trident University Alumni Association strives to serve the social, professional, and academic needs of our alumni while helping them stay connected to their wonderful school.
+The Trident University Alumni Association strives to serve the social, professional, and academic needs of our alumni while helping them stay connected to their alma mater.
 Trident alumni are a community of leaders in government, industry, education, and public health, representing a wellspring of knowledge and connectivity.
-From business executives and leaders in academia to politicians -

-Trident University alumni engage at the highest level to their fields, and are recognized for their accomplishments and contributions.
+From business executives and leaders in academia to politicians, inventors and entrepreneurs in their fields - Trident University alumni engage at the highest level in their fields, and are recognized for their accomplishments and contributions.